KubrickLabs/database/README.md

 ### Basic Usage

-Here's an example of how to use the DatabaseLib package:
+Here's an example of how to use the Database package:

 ```php
 require 'vendor/autoload.php';